-Guy Ritchie’s Bollywood-style remake of the classic Disney tale has impressive CGI and entertaining dance routines but fails to move the audience.
+Guy Ritchie’s Bollywood-style remake of Disney’s classic tale Aladdin has impressive CGI and entertaining dance routines, but it fails to move the audience.

 In the past decade, Walt Disney has gotten us used to seeing live action remakes of its most popular animation from the past.
 It all started with 101 and 102 Dalmatians in the 1990s, then came Tim Burton’s Alice in Wonderland (2010), followed by a long series of revisitations of our favourite classics.
 And, while most of the live action films are still in the making (the Studios have already announced the upcoming release of at least fifteen more remakes), it’s in the past five years that this trend really began to take off, and with that came a series of enjoyable stories, together with more than one forgettable attempt and a few pleasant surprises.
 If Cinderella (2015) and Alice Through the Looking Glass (2016) certainly weren’t the most remarkable live actions to ever hit our screens, it’s also true that Beauty and the Beast (2017) gave us a more independent Belle with a moving backstory that made a lot of sense, and Maleficent (2014) turned an already intriguing villain into one of the most beloved, relatable, exquisitely misunderstood characters in Disney history.